NiiEquity/NiiEquity.github.io/_posts/2015-06-29-authentication-in-phoenix-web-framework-part-1.md

 	$ mix phoenix.gen.model User users email:string password:string

 That will generate the User model which you will find in the `web/models` directory and also a migration which can also be found in `priv/repo/migrations`.
 You can now run

 	$ mix ecto.migrate

-to create the table and fields in the database.
+to create the table called users and the fields (email which has a type of string and the same for the password) in the database.

 So now to the main authentication file.